-The days around Easer are a perfect opportunity to enjoy fun springtime Easter activities!
-This list, which includes family-friendly activities that little and big kids will enjoy, is a great place to get started both making new memories—and perhaps even reviving some activities you enjoyed as a kid!
+The days around Easter are a perfect opportunity to enjoy fun springtime Easter activities for kids.
+This list, which includes family-friendly activities that little and big kids will enjoy, is a great place to get started making memories!

 I love springtime holiday weekends since there are so many options for things to do with the kids.
-These Easter activities will give you ideas for what to do with the kids to celebrate—in addition to what you may have going on at church or with family—to make the most of the time together.
-I’m including crafts, recipes to make together, egg decorating ideas, games, and printables to give you a range of ideas.
+These Easter activities for kids will give you ideas for what to do with the kids to celebrate to make the most of the time together.

 Easter Activities: Crafts for Kids

-Get out a few supplies and let the kids get their craft on.
+Gather a few basic supplies and let the kids get their craft on.
 Here are some great Easter crafts for kids, all of which are appropriate to do with both toddlers and older kids.